sudeepsrawat/MNIST-Digit-Recognizer/README.md

 The MNIST dataset is a collection of handwritten digits used for training image processing systems.
 It consists of 60,000 training images and 10,000 test images, with each image being a 28x28 grayscale image of a handwritten digit.

 # Model
 The model used in this project is a convolutional neural network (CNN) implemented in Keras.
 The CNN consists of two convolutional layers followed by two dense layers.
-The model is trained using the Adam optimizer and categorical cross-entropy loss.

 # Usage
--To use this project, first clone the repository: git clone https://github.com/username/mnist-digit-recognizer.git cd mnist-digit-recognizer
+* To use this project, first clone the repository: git clone https://github.com/username/mnist-digit-recognizer.git cd mnist-digit-recognizer
--Next install the required dependencies and packages -Run the Jupyter Notebook to train the model (you can use more number of epochs).
-This will generate the model "basemodel.h5" -Run the app.py file to draw numbers
+* Next install the required dependencies and packages
+* Run the Jupyter Notebook to train the model (you can use more number of epochs).
+This will generate the model "basemodel.h5"
--
+* Run the app.py file to draw numbers